Curtisden Green, Goudhurst, Cranbrook, TN17 1LB, Kent

 The entire campus is served by a wireless network and all pupils have their own laptop.
 Much of the curriculum is delivered through ICT and pupils gain important digital skills.
 Almost all of our sixth formers progress on to university courses, leaving Bethany with a mature, self-confident sense of purpose.

 CReSTeD registered since 1994, Bethany's Learning Support department enjoys an international reputation for its success in giving specialist help to dyslexic pupils within the mainstream curriculum.
 In addition, for those pupils who require it, we offer support for English as an Additional Language.

 Boarding life and overseas pupils

-We offer boarding in full, weekly and flexi arrangements across five boarding houses, and our boarding community brings great diversity to Bethany.
-We are a small school and yet we have boarders coming from 22 different countries, enriching our education with a variety of experiences and backgrounds.
+Our boarding community brings great diversity to Bethany.
+We are a small school and yet we have boarders coming from over 20 different countries, enriching our education with a variety of experiences and backgrounds.

 Outside the classroom

 At Bethany, we believe that pursuits outside the classroom are very important in developing pupils' personalities.
 Everyone takes part in sport at least three times a week, and chooses from a huge array of extra-curricular activities including horse riding, chef school, golf, fishing, clay pigeon shooting, archery, orchestra and country pursuits.
 The Duke of Edinburgh's Award is hugely popular and very successful at Bethany.

 The Headmaster firmly believes that school should be enjoyed rather than endured and it is the positive and nurturing atmosphere and the level of focus given to each individual pupil, that helps makes Bethany 'refreshingly different'.